patricnordstrom/qStrToExpr/README.md

 * Make a copy of the app before running the script

 # Translating Sense apps
 The script can be used as a starting point for producing a multi lingual Qlik Sense app.
-The example Sense app contains a link to a Google Spreadsheet that contains the string index and auto translated strings `=GoogleTranslate($A2,$A$1,B$1)` to a number of languages. is based More info on the subject on translating apps [Handling Multiple Languages](https://community.qlik.com/blogs/qlikviewdesignblog/2012/11/30/handling-multiple-languages) by Charles Bannon.
+The example Sense app contains a link to a Google Spreadsheet that contains the string index and auto translated strings `=GoogleTranslate($A2,$A$1,B$1)` to a number of languages.
+More info on the subject on translating apps [Handling Multiple Languages](https://community.qlik.com/blogs/qlikviewdesignblog/2012/11/30/handling-multiple-languages) by Charles Bannon.